zanematthew/quilt/readme.md

 This library provides a simplified way to interact with the [overly verbosee](http://codex.wordpress.org/images/7/7e/editing-settings-api-example.png) [WordPress settings API](http://codex.wordpress.org/Settings_API) via an array.

-Once you've created a settings array the class will handle form submission, admin notices, dynamically generate actions and filters, display settings as a page or tab interface, and determine to display settings as "theme options" or a site "settings" while internally using the WordPress settings API.
+This will handle;

+1. Form submission
+1. Admin notices
+1. Dynamically generate actions and filters
+1. Display settings as a single page or tab interface
+1. Determine to display settings as "theme options" or as plugin "settings"

 # Supported Field Types